Characteristics of a Palm Tree

 BECAUSE A PALM IS A MONOCOT...

-• Their flowers have three parts - or multiples of three.
+• Flower parts are commonly in threes (or multiples of three).
 For example, six, nine or twelve.

 Ways that monocots grow and nourish themselves